Vyral/base-template/_posts/2019-03-04-mortgage-qa-with-matt-valentine-of-cornerstone-lending.md

 * 5:35—When it comes to purchasing new construction, why would someone go with the “in-house” lender?
 * 8:00—What’s going to happen to interest rates within the next year?

 Hopefully you found this information valuable for your 2019 real estate goals.
 If you have any follow-up questions or questions about real estate in general, feel free to reach out to me.
-I’d love to help.&nbsp;
+I’d love to help.